sumitcoder01/food-delivery-app/README.md

-# Foodie Dash - Food Delivery Web App
+# Foodie Rice - Food Delivery Web App

-Foodie Dash is a full-stack web application for ordering food online.
-This project is built using the MERN stack, consisting of MongoDB, Express.js, React.js, and Node.js.
+Foodie Rice is a full-stack web application for ordering food online.
+This project is built using the MERN stack, consisting of MongoDB, Express.js, React, and Node.js.
 It provides users with the ability to browse a variety of food items, add them to the cart, and place orders.

 ## Features